 2. Investigate, illuminate

 Guided exploration builds knowledge.
 As their teacher provides purposeful instruction, students grapple more deeply with the question, building core content knowledge and developing skills through investigation and collaboration.
-They consult with an expert from the Educurious network, who serves as a guide.

 3. Define, design